 Sweep up and dispose of fallen leaves and other dead plant debris in the garden.
 Debris provides cover and nesting areas for lizards.
 If you compost old plant debris, place the compost pile away from your home, outbuildings and other areas where lizards are undesirable.
 Move lumber piles, stacks of bricks, boxes and other things that trap moisture and provide hiding places for lizards.
 Place these items away from your home, or dismantle them.

 Place outdoor potted plants on top of elevated plant stands so lizards aren't attracted to the moist environment beneath the pots.
-Remove fallen leaves from inside the pots so no material is available for lizards to hide beneath,
+Remove fallen leaves from inside the pots so lizards can't hide under them.

 Empty and store all items that can hold standing water.
 Bowls, empty pots and buckets are breeding grounds for mosquitoes and other insects, which attract lizards.
 If you must leave empty bowls, pots and buckets outdoors, turn them upside down so they won't collect water.

 Harass lizards whenever you see them.
 Spray them with a garden hose or chase them away whenever you can.
 This will make them associate your yard with unpleasant things so they will stay away.
 Hang old compact discs from trees and prized plants.
 The movement of the reflected light will help chase lizards off when you're not there to do it.

 When you find a lizard nest, remove the eggs from it and seal them in a plastic bag for disposal.
 Interfering with lizard nests reduces nuisance lizard populations and discourages lizards from building future nests in the area.

 Seal all openings that are more than 1/4 inch wide in your home and other buildings by filling them with caulk or stuffing steel wool into them.
 Sealing keeps the lizards from gaining entrance.
 Common entrance points are around window and door openings, water pipes and electrical outlets.